appbaseio/Docs/content/docs/reactivesearch/v3/overview/reactivebase.md

     }
 }
 ```
-To connect a reactivesearch component to a preference use the similar component Id prop.
-The following example has defined the `preferences` object for `bookSearch` component, the `DataSearch` component is using the same component Id (`bookSearch`).
+To connect a ReactiveSearch component to a preference, use the `componentId` prop.
+The following example has defined the `preferences` object for `bookSearch` component, the `DataSearch` component is using the same componentId (`bookSearch`).

 ```jsx
     <ReactiveBase preferences={{